 If you need something more capable than a two-slot toaster, we suggest the Panasonic FlashXpress.
 We love it for its strong baking performance, compact size, reasonable price, and ability to quickly heat leftovers and frozen snacks.
 It cooked toast and other foods to an even, lovely golden-brown better than most other models we tried, and its toast-shade settings were among the most accurate we tested.

 Whether your guests are enjoying a fine vintage or a supermarket special, chances are, they’ll want some glasses handy for a toast.
-Although you don’t need to supply them with fine crystal stemware, Crate and Barrel’s Viv Big Red Wine Glass and Viv White Wine Glass will showcase all wines well.
-These inexpensive, well-balanced glasses have thinly pulled walls and thin lips, a rarity in this price range.
-While the Viv glasses appear delicate, they’re still durable enough to go in the dishwasher.
+Although you don’t need to supply them with fine crystal stemware, the Libbey Signature Kentfield Estate All-Purpose Wine Glasses will showcase most wines well.
+These inexpensive, well-balanced glasses have thinly pulled walls and thin rims, a rarity in this price range.
+The Libbey glasses are perfect for rentals because they’re durable and dishwasher-safe.
 And since they’re so affordable and easy to replace, you won’t be heartbroken if they break.
-Both the Big Red and White sizes are available open stock or in sets of eight.
-If you want nicer glasses, we recommend several options in our full guide to wine glasses.
+If you want more elegant everyday glasses, we recommend several options in our full guide to wine glasses.

 Many rental spaces are located in basements or outbuildings that may have specific heating and access issues.
 Offering your guests easy ways to unlock the rental, control the temperature, and stay connected to the Internet (and streaming services) will keep guests happy—and help you avoid having to field a lot of unnecessary complaints!